 Your QR code will likely look different than shown in the image above.

 By default, all supported platforms, regardless of their posture or configuration, are eligible to become registered in Kolide’s Device Trust solution.

 However, many organizations may wish to limit which devices are allowed to be considered “trusted” in their organization.
 For example, they may only allow devices that are enrolled in the organization’s MDM solution, or have a special file or certificate on the filesystem.
 In some situations, an organization may want to disallow an entire platform from being allowed to enroll (e.g., Mobile Devices).
 To enable this, Kolide supports enacting specific registration requirements.

 To remove an existing registration, see this section.

 To configure your organization’s registration requirements, go to Settings > Device Registration (note: you must be an administrator to control these settings).

 Device Registration requirements.
 By default, all platforms are allowed.

 If you wish to prevent an entire platform from registering, click the toggle next to that platform’s section so that it is in the “off” position.
 If you disable the Mobile Devices platform (shown below), you will also be given the opportunity to provide a message to end-users.

-Instead of preventing an entire platform from registering, you may wish to ensure a device is meeting certain requirements.
-To accomplish this, Kolide uses the same Checks system used to assess the device’s posture to ensure it is eligible to complete authentication.
+Instead of preventing an entire platform from registering, you may wish to ensure a device is meeting certain posture requirements.
+To accomplish this, Kolide uses the same Checks system used to assess the device’s posture and ensure it is eligible to complete authentication.